coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Go over onboarding process, suggest some good relays for newcomers
+- [ ] Submit blog post with new onboarding process built in
 - [ ] Fix hover on notes in modal
 - [ ] Show loading/success on zap invoice screen
 - [ ] Fix iOS/safari/firefox